51st Annual Banner Exhibition and Competition

 The Application Deadline is June 23, 2017.

-The chairs of the 2017 Banner Competition are Maura McConnell and Lisa Zander-Campbell.
-McConnell is a fiber artist living in State College.
-Holding degrees from the University of Pittsburgh and The Ohio State University, McConnell has volunteered with the Festival and at First Night State College, leading children’s art and craft workshops.
+The chair of the 2017 Banner Competition is Lisa Zander-Campbell.
 Zander-Campbell has been sewing all her life, having been taught the craft by her mother.
-She sells her own recycled glass and found object sculptures are arts festivals regionally.
-She currently volunteers as a juror escort in the Festival’s Sidewalk Sale and Exhibition.
+She sells her own recycled glass and found object sculptures a arts festivals regionally.

 Banners entered in the competition must be delivered to the office of the Central Pennsylvania Festival of the Arts by 5:00 p.m., June 23, 2017.
 Banner Competition winners will be announced Saturday, July 15, 2017 at the Sidewalk Sale Awards Ceremony, at 9:00 a.m. on the Allen Street Stage.